NHS Mortgages

 What are the typical mortgage rates?

-It’s most likely that traditional banks and building societies will stick to the same rigid lending constraints no matter what industry you’re in, however there are some alternative contemporary lenders who are changing the rulebook.
+It’s likely that traditional banks and building societies will adhere to the same rigid lending constraints no matter what industry you’re in; however, some alternative contemporary lenders are changing the rulebook.

-For example, one mortgage company recently announced that it would lend NHS doctors, nurses and paramedics up to seven times their salary, compared to the average 4.5 times.
+For example, one mortgage company recently announced that it would lend NHS doctors, nurses, and paramedics up to seven times their salary, compared to the average of 4.5 times.

-This is based on a very long-term fixed rate of between 15-40 years, and is based on the assumption of career progression and healthy income growth.
+This is based on a very long-term fixed rate of 5- 40 years, assuming career progression and healthy income growth.

 How a mortgage broker can help you get an NHS mortgage

-What is significant about applying for a mortgage if you have an irregular shift pattern, carry out overtime or have an inconsistent income, is how your application is packaged and administered.
+How your application is packaged and administered is significant when applying for a mortgage if you have an irregular shift pattern, carry out overtime, or have an inconsistent income.

-A mortgage broker who specialises in helping NHS workers will ensure this happens so there are no gaps or flaws that might compromise your chances of securing a mortgage.
+A mortgage broker specialising in helping NHS workers will ensure this happens, so there are no gaps or flaws that might compromise your chances of securing a mortgage.

 Having an expert to help you make your case, to highlight your extenuating circumstances and appeal to lenders about your status, could be the difference between a successful and unsuccessful outcome.